kaliberda97/react-counter/README.md

 # Project: Counter

-The Project 'Counter' originated from Viktoriia Kaliberda training in an online course.
+The Project 'Counter' originated from Viktoriia Kaliberda training in an online course 💻 .

 In this app you can change the number 🔄.